dynatrace-oss/opentelemetry-metric-java/README.md

 #### Metric Key Prefix

-The `setPrefix` method of the builder specifies an optional prefix, which is prepended metric key, separated by a dot (`<prefix>.<namespace>.<name>`).
+The `setPrefix` method of the builder specifies an optional prefix, which is prepended to each metric key, separated by a dot (`<prefix>.<namespace>.<name>`).

 #### Default Dimensions

 The `setDefaultDimensions` method can be used to optionally specify a list of key/value pairs (`Label`s), which will be added as additional dimensions to all data points.
 Dimension keys are unique and will be de-duplicated, and only one dimension value per key will be sent to the server.
+Dimensions set on instruments will overwrite default dimensions.

 #### Export OneAgent Metadata

-Can be set by adding `setEnrichWithOneAgentMetaData`.
+The `setEnrichWithOneAgentMetaData` method on the builder can be used to enable OneAgent metadata export.
 If running on a host with a running OneAgent, setting this option will export metadata collected by the OneAgent to the Dynatrace endpoint.
 If no Dynatrace API endpoint is set, the default exporter endpoint will be the OneAgent endpoint, and this option will be set automatically.
 Therefore, if no endpoint is specified, a OneAgent is assumed to be running and exported to, including metadata.
+If the OneAgent is running and metrics are exported to an explicitly specified endpoint but this method is not called, no OneAgent metadata will be exported.

 ### Logging